maxfromit/tree-store-ag-grid/README.md

 ## Description

-Implementation of a tree data structure manager in TypeScript (TreeStore class) and a Vue 3 + AG Grid Enterprise table component for visualization and interaction.
+Implementation of a tree data structure manager in TypeScript (`TreeStore` class) and a Vue 3 + AG Grid Enterprise table component for visualization and interaction.

+> **Requires Node.js v22.12.0 or newer**

-The core is an array of objects with arbitrary `id` (number or string) and `parent` fields, allowing construction of trees of any depth.
+The core is an array of objects with arbitrary `id` (number or string) and `parentId ` fields, allowing construction of trees of any depth.
 The table supports two modes: view and edit, with the ability to add, delete, rename items, and undo/redo changes.

 ## Tech Stack